lpellier/add_commit_push/README.md

 # add_commit_push
 small and easy to use tool to make the add/commit/push process a little bit faster

-no installation script for now, just put an alias in your zsrch : alias acp="acp_path"
+no installation script for now, just put an alias in your zshrc (if you use zsh) : alias acp="acp_path"

 to run the command, type:
 $ acp "branch"